CillyDev/CillyDev/README.md

 ##  Projects
 ### [ShopKeep](https://github.com/CillyDev/ShopKeep)   In Development

-> A tool that tracks shopping trends and habits, predicts when items will run out, and helps reduce waste by finding the optimal restock point.
+> A tool that tracks shopping trends and habits, predicts when items will run out, and helps reduce waste by finding the optimal restock point and creating an order list.

 `React`  `TypeScript` `Python` `Next.js` `Elasticsearch` ` NextAuth `

 ---

 ### [Kin-Harbour](https://github.com/CillyDev/Kin-Harbour)   Personal Backlog
-> A shared space for couples, friend groups, and families to capture memories, plan outings, and stay connected.
+> A project that explores the idea of creating private social bubles for small groups away from all the noise of the modern Social Media.
+Each group get their own private instance, only accessible to members

 `React` `TypeScript` `Next.js`